kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - 'Force Redirection' is the upgrade to 'Force Deflect' and is taken for its added bonuses, but also as a filler for a faster level up.
 - 'Improved Energy Resistance'/'Improved Battle Meditation': These are chosen as quick options during their respective level ups, due to having to choose a force power each time we level up.
 These powers are not used in the run.

+**Level Up notes:**
+Level ups 2-8 will need to be used at the correct times as shown in the Detailed Route below.
+Level Up to 2: Peragus, Administration Console.
+Level Up to 3: Peragus, Final Run.
+Level Up to 4: Telos Citadel Station, before Ithorian Droid.
+Level Up to 5: Telos Citadel Station, after Escaped Criminals.
+Level Up to 6: Telos Citadel Station, quick heal during Mercenaries fight at Czerka.
+Level Up to 7: Dantooine, quick heal during fighting Matriarch.
+Level Up to 8: Dxun, quick heal during fighting Zakkeg.
+Level Up to 9: Dxun, before Sith Ambush.

 ## Equipment Plan

 One of the many special differences KOTOR 2 has compared to KOTOR 1 is that many of the drops/containers you loot are randomized.
 The base items listed below are all guaranteed items, but it is possible you may obtain items in your run that are more optimal to equip before getting the guaranteed items (or could possibly be better!).